samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Spell Attack

-A spell attack is an attack roll made as part of a spell or another magical effect. *See also* chapter 7 (“[Casting Spells](/sources/dnd/phb-2024/spells#CastingSpells)”).
+A spell attack is an attack roll made as part of a spell or another magical effect. *See also* chapter 7 ("[Casting Spells](/sources/dnd/phb-2024/spells#CastingSpells)").

 ---

 ### Spellcasting Focus

 A Spellcasting Focus is an object that certain creatures can use in place of a spell’s Material components if those materials aren’t consumed by the spell and don’t have a cost specified.
-Some classes allow its members to use certain types of Spellcasting Focuses. *See also* chapter 7 (“[Casting Spells](/sources/dnd/phb-2024/spells#CastingSpells)”).
+Some classes allow its members to use certain types of Spellcasting Focuses. *See also* chapter 7 ("[Casting Spells](/sources/dnd/phb-2024/spells#CastingSpells)").

 ---